kevinbowen777/message-board/docs/index.rst

    license
    package_index
+   create_new_users
+   create_new_messages

 .. contents:: Table of Contents
    :local:
    :backlinks: top
    :depth: 2

-message-board is a simple text posting application built with the Django 4.2.x web framework
+message-board is a simple text posting application built with the Django 4.2.x web application framework

 Features
 --------